0x3bfc/DockerCairo-meetups/19Nov2016/NetworkingContainers.md

 ## Overlay networks (Global-scope network driver)

-It is a logical container network runs on top of another network, so you have to use `--driver overlay`.
-This is important because if I don't add `--driver overlay`, it will create a local network
+It is a logical container network which runs on top of another network, so you have to use `--driver overlay`.
+This is important because if you didn't add `--driver overlay`, it will create a local network

        $ sudo docker network create my-overlay-net --driver overlay
        $ sudo docker network ls